mattxlee/config_nvim/README.md

 ## Update plugins

 Use `:PackerSync` to install/update plugins.
-Or you can just run shell command `nvim +PackerSync` to invoke the updating procedure.
+Or you can just run shell command `nvim +PackerSync` to invoke the syncing procedure.
+Please ignore the error message on the first one.

 For more information about the plugin manager, please visit [Packer](https://github.com/wbthomason/packer.nvim)